 If you are in a situation of domestic violence, it may be helpful to create your own safety plan.
-Making a safety plan enables you to plan ahead and may help you keep a clear mind when violence arises.
-It's a way to plan on ways to enhance your personal safety increase of violence and in case you decide to leave.
+Safety Plans enable you to plan ahead and may help you keep a clear mind when violence arises.
+Its a way to plan on ways to enhance your personal safety in case you decide to leave a violent situation.
 Please remember that domestic violence always involves a certain degree of danger and it is important to remain aware of that danger.

-• I will tell the people who care for my children who has permission to pick up my children.
+I will tell people who are for my children who has permission to pick up my children.
 My partner is NOT allowed to.
-Inform the following people:
+Inform the following people

 Prepare the following documents to bring with you.
 (If possible, make copies of them and leave them with friends or family you can trust.)